tmontes/python-wires/README.rst

     w.my_callable()                     # Does nothing.

-To learn more about Python Wires, including setting wiring limits and tuning the call-time coupling behaviour, please explore the remaining documentation.
+To learn more about Python Wires, including passing parameters, setting wiring limits and tuning the call-time coupling behaviour, please refer to the remaining documentation.

 .. marker-end-welcome-dont-remove